googleapis/google-cloud-go/examples/bigtable/bigtable-hello/README.md

-# Cloud Bigtable on Managed VMs using Go
+# Cloud Bigtable on App Engine Flex using Go
 # (Hello World for Cloud Bigtable)

 This app counts how often each user visits.